Rashi-Srivastava/A10-5-BIT/README.md

 - After crop prediction the relevant details related to the crops will be fetched and shown as the output to the users.
 - Users can also access other features of the app such as: Kisan Call Centre, Maati News for agriculture news and happenings, Maati analysis for weather updates, History of previous recommendations etc.

+This app also includes a portal for farmers where they can buy the products needed while the cultivation period,right from seeds to machies/tools, sell their produce directly in the market and also register their land, machine for rent.
+It aims to cover all the needs of a farmer.

+Added to this, an additional feature to predict vcrop type and crop disease is also added in the app.